The rules on driving during lockdown differ depending on where you live in the UK, and are regularly updated.

 Those that live in England should not drive to Scotland or Wales for exercise or outdoor activity.

 If you have an allotment, you are allowed to visit it during lockdown.
 While visiting your allotment, observe social distancing rules, and clean your hands regularly.
-If you’re spending lots of time on your allotment right now, find out the best fruit and veg to grow and the best compost to use.
+If you're spending lots of time on your allotment right now, find out the and the .

 If you're a divorced or separated parent of children under the age of 18, you're permitted to drive your children to and from the other parent's home.

 If your child is still at school, for example if you're a keyworker, you're allowed to drive your child to school.